samdish7/COSC420/Labs/Lab4/README.md

 ## Description

 This lab increases our matrix library that we have been working on over the past 2 labs.
-This time,
+This time, we added functions to calculate an Eigenvector to correspond with the largest Eigenvalue of a given matrix.
+The functions included are Normalize, normalize-2, and eigenvector.